nlapalu/MSTS/README.md

 ### Analysis at the genome scale

 One of the first common thing to do after the mapping is the phasogram of your data.
-This graph highlights the nucleosome arrangement on the genome and the average spacing between two nucleosome.
+This graph highlights the nucleosome arrangement on the genome and the average spacing between two nucleosomes.

 `MSTS_phasogram.py mapping.bw -w 1000 -o mapping.phasogram.png -t "phasogram - mapping" -v 2 --flush --regression > mapping.phaso`

 <div align="center"><img src="doc/images/phasogram.genome.png" width=650></div>

+As we can see, the distance between two nucleosome summits is estimated close to 164bp with a standard deviation of 2,3bp.
+So, with a size of 147bp for a nucleosome fixation, we can propose an average spacing of 18 nucleotides between nucleosomes.
 We recommend not to exceed 1kb as analyzed window.
 Beyond this value, the signal becomes less reliable.

 ### Analysis of feature specificity